SonarQubeCommunity/sonar-lua/README.md

  * Lua files

  within [SonarQube](http://www.sonarqube.org).
 It:
- * Computes metrics: lines of code,functions, class, statements, line complexity, etc.
+ * Computes metrics: lines of code,functions, table, statements,..., etc.
  * the next check will
  * Performs more than [15 checks]
  * Provides the ability to write your own checks